• Latest

 Is it worth visiting Oxford?

-Oxford is really worth a visit.
-The city is home to of of the world’s most prestigious institutions, and both its architecture and history are interesting.
-Additionally, there are several restaurants and businesses to visit, and the natives are really kind.
+Oxford is worth a visit.
+The city is home to the world’s most prestigious institutions, and its architecture and history are interesting.
+Additionally, there are several restaurants and businesses to visit, and the natives are kind.

 Is Oxford close to London?